 You may not be thinking of selling your restaurant right now, but at some future time you may.
 Also, at some point, you may be thinking about buying a restaurant.
 In either case, knowing how to establish the market value of a restaurant will help you avoid over or underestimating the price.

 There are three industry standard approaches to determine the value of a restaurant.
-Keep in mind that there have been books written on this subject, so this is a general overview.
+Keep in mind that there have been many formulas written on this subject, so this is a general overview.

 Let’s begin by stating that these formulas are based on the overall condition of the restaurant being very good, especially the kitchen, and there are at least 10 years remaining on the lease.
 If the restaurant is outdated or not in good condition, then the cost to refurbish or renovate should be considered.
 Having said this, don’t overlook counterbalancing factors such as demographics, location, rent, sales and history of success.